CoralineAda/society/README.md

     parser.matrix.to_jsno

+## TODO

+* Add fukuzatsu as a dependency

+* Wrap fukuzatsu parsing and remove duplicate classes

 ## Contributing

 Please note that this project is released with a [Contributor Code of Conduct](https://github.com/Bantik/society/blob/master/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.